What is Web3? Your ultimate guide

 Since Web3 is a concept, it is impossible to say who created it.
 While Bitcoin’s Satoshi Nakamoto can take credit for popularising the blockchain, it would be wrong to say that Satoshi was responsible.

-Likewise, the term Web 3.0 was first used in the sense that we now understand it by Gavin Wood, co-founder of Ethereum and flunder of Polkadot, in 201.
+Likewise, the term Web 3.0 was first used in the sense that we now understand in 2014 by Gavin Wood, co-founder of Ethereum and founder of Polkadot.
 But long before then, the term had been used to mean something else entirely in 2006 by Sir Tim Berners-Lee, the founder of the World Wide Web.

 The truth is that, depending on how big it gets, lots of people will be able to claim credit for Web3, and they may all be telling some truth, or they might all be very much wrong.